 For many, the process of writing a CV is the first thing they do when looking for a role – whether they are looking for a board role or an executive one.
 When compiling a Board CV guidelines on how to go about it can help you dare them not to appoint you.

 I find that many put too much stock in having a good CV.
 Don’t get me wrong, a good CV is critical in your Board appointment journey, but it should not be solely relied on or considered the be all and end all.

-Once you know what it is you offer a board, what Chairs want to see in successful candidates and how the majority of board appointments are made, you should see your Board CV as a complimentary resource that will reinforce in the mind of an appointing organisation that you are a strong candidate.
+Once you know what it is you offer a board, what Chairs want to see in successful candidates and how the majority of board appointments are made, you should see your Board CV as a complementary resource that will reinforce in the mind of an appointing organisation that you are a strong candidate.
 The most important guideline I can probably give you, is that your Board CV should strongly differentiate you from your competitors and dare them not to interview you.

 How does a Board CV differ from an Executive CV?

 As an ex-recruiter, I couldn’t tell you how many times I received an executive CV from a candidate who was applying for a board role.
 This told me a couple of things: